Resizing a large number of photos isn’t tough to do. Especially if you use the ‘Batch Resize’ tool in Photoshop.

-1. How to Prepare Your Files
+1. Prepare Your Files

-On a Mac, use File> New > Folder or Shift + Command + N while inside the Finder to create a new folder.
+On a Mac, use File> New > Folder or Shift + Command + N while inside the ‘Finder’ to create a new folder.
 In Windows, use the Control + Shift + N keyboard shortcut while inside another folder location.

 2. Start the Image Processor

 Inside Photoshop, from the top menu, select File> Scripts > Image Processor.

 3. Select the Folder

-In the first section of the Image Processor, use the Select Folder button to choose the folder where you’ve saved all your images to resize.
+In the first section of the ‘Image Processor’, use the ‘Select Folder’ button to choose the folder where you’ve saved all your images for resizing.

+If the images are already open, check the option that says ‘Use Open Images’.
 For images that are in multiple folders, check the option that says to include all sub-folders.